ulgenklc/Neuronal_Cascades/docs/source/Tutorial.rst

     neurons_1 = [neuron(i, memory = memory, rest = rest, threshold = threshold) for i in range(size)]
     BN.get_neurons(neurons_1)## this is for runnning experiments with new set of neurons without changing the network

-Run a single example contagion
+Run a single example cascade
 ****************************************
 Core function ``run_dynamic`` runs an experiment with given variables.